Dorkside/by-james/docs/linkedin-automation.md

 ## Best Practices

-1. **Posting Frequency**: Limit to 1-3 posts per day to avoid overwhelming your audience
+1. **Posting Frequency**: The system is configured to post only when new tech news articles are generated
-2. **Content Quality**: Only post high-quality, relevant articles
+2. **Content Quality**: Ensure your tech news articles have accurate metadata (title, description)
 3. **Engagement**: Regularly check and respond to comments on your LinkedIn posts
 4. **Analytics**: Review LinkedIn analytics to understand what content performs best